GuruMaps/AndroidManual/02-features.md

 When you’re navigating to a place, you can hear voice directions.
 You can stop receiving directions at any time while in navigation mode by tapping sound icon ![](/assets/sound_icon.png)

-**Tip**: long tap on sound icon allows to choose one of the supported languages, which will be used for voice instructions.
+**Tip**: long tap on the sound icon allows to choose one of the supported languages, which will be used for voice instructions.
 You can also change the language selection to hear the driving directions in the app Settings > Navigation.

 ## Importing KML/KMZ/GPX Files {#importing}